-When the exhaust airflow and makeup air system are set to the specified levels the cooking equipment under the hood can be operated.
+When the exhaust airflow and makeup air system are set to the specified levels, the cooking appliances under the hood can be operated.

-Note: never operate the cooking equipment when the exhaust fan is not on.
+Note: Never operate the cooking appliance when the exhaust fan is not on.

-Note: there are several factors that contribute to the performance of a hood system.
-Things such as, drafts or unanticipated cooking equipment positioning and/or use can lead to the hood not being able to achieve is maximum performance.
+Note: There are several factors that contribute to the performance of a hood system.
+Things such as, drafts or unanticipated cooking appliance positioning and/or use can lead to the hood not being able to achieve is maximum performance.
 As a result exhaust and make up air fan(s) may need to be adjusted after the original TAB has been performed.

-Note: greater exhaust and/or lesser makeup air flow rates may be required for complete vapor and smoke removal in specific installations.
+Note: Greater exhaust and/or lesser makeup airflow rates may be required for complete vapor and smoke removal in specific installations.

+AIRFLOW, TESTING & BALANCING WORKSHEET

 HOOD MODEL #

 HOOD WIDTH: HOOD LENGTH:

-HOOD LENGTH IN INCHES ÷ 12

-Х

-MIN.
-CFM/FT:

-=

-TOTAL MIN HOOD CFM:

 ACTUAL SPECIFIED CFM:

-ACTUAL STEEM IED OF M. ÷

-TOTAL EFFECTIVE ARE (A OR B): •
+TOTAL EFFECTIVE ARE (A OR B):

-=

 TARGET FPM: